 Although chemotherapy can affect fertility, it is still possible to start a pregnancy during chemotherapy.
 It is important to avoid pregnancy when you are having chemotherapy, as the drugs could harm a developing baby.
-We have more information in our booklet Cancer and fertility (page 108).
+We have more information in our booklets about cancer and fertility (page 108).